Patryk-Grzegorczyk/ue5-multiplayer-quest-system/README.md

 A simplified portfolio extraction of the quest architecture developed for **DeepAnomaly**, a cooperative horror extraction game built with Unreal Engine 5 and C++.

-The original production system integrates with the game's character, inventory, UI, notifications and other gameplay systems.
-Those dependencies are intentionally removed here so the example focuses on multiplayer quest state and player-specific world interactions.
+The production system integrates with the game's character, inventory, UI and other gameplay systems.
+Those dependencies are intentionally removed from this sample so the focus remains on multiplayer quest state and player-specific world interactions.

 ## Features